CodeMaestroAyodeji/studioDocPro/README.md

 # DocuPro - Business Document Generator

-This is a Next.js application built using Firebase Studio to streamline the creation and management of essential business documents.
-The app currently supports generating Purchase Orders, Payment Vouchers, Sales Invoices, and more, with a focus on professional formatting and automated calculations.
+This is a Next.js application built to streamline the creation and management of essential business documents.
+The app is fully containerized with Docker and uses a PostgreSQL database managed by Prisma.

 ## Core Features